 State legislative and congressional maps are drawn by a balanced political appointee commission and approved by the state legislature.
 The legislative leaders of each party appoint two members each to the 10-member advisory commission tasked with drawing the maps.
 The other two members are chosen by those eight initial members.
 When the Senate and Assembly are controlled by a single party, redistricting plans must receive seven votes, including a vote from a member appointed by each legislative leader, to be advanced, unless no maps reach that threshold, at which point the most popular map will be transmitted to the legislature.
 MODERATE RISK After the commission submits maps for legislative approval, the legislature either votes up or down the maps.
 There are three different thresholds required to pass maps depending on the makeup of the two legislative bodies.
 If one party controls both chambers, maps need 2/3 support in each chamber to pass.
 If the two bodies are under the control of different parties and the commission passed its plan without seven votes, maps need 60% support to pass.
-If the two bodies are under the control of different parties and the commission passed its plan without seven votes, maps need 60% support to pass.
 If the two bodies are under the control of different parties and the commission passed its plan with seven votes (including support from members appointed by the speaker and president pro tempore), maps need a simple majority to pass.
 In all cases, the governor can veto the plans, and the veto can be overridden.
 If the Legislature rejects the maps, the commission has either 15 days or until February 28 of the year ending in 2 to draft new maps.
-If the legislature or governor rejects the second round of maps, the legislature then gets to amend maps themselves, though the legislature may modify a commission map by just 2% of the population of any district.
+If the legislature or governor rejects the second round of maps, the legislature then gets to amend maps themselves, though the legislature may modify a commission map by just 2% of the population of any district. could lead to a larger fight over how to draw the remaining congressional districts.